If you have ever considered hiring a consultant or coach, you will find this useful!

 Business owners and managers are often so confident (or arrogant) that they think they’re smart or skilled enough to achieve their goals without a coach or consultant.
 Many times, top management decides to hire a coach or consultant, and then their arrogance comes out loud and clear and they want to “do it their way” even though the consultant they are paying, tells them to do it differently.

 It has often struck me as odd or even foolish when a contractor hires a consultant, then proceeds to counter or argue against everything the consultant recommends.
 If you are one of those owners or managers that believe you can do it better than anyone else – DON’T HIRE A CONSULTANT.
 You are wasting your time, the consultant’s time and reputation, and throwing good money away.

-I consult for many disaster recovery companies (and a few HVAC Contractors) and I’m usually honored and thrilled at the serious approach my clients take to my direction, ideas and help.
+I consult for many disaster recovery companies (and a few HVAC, and Roofing Contractors) and I’m usually honored and thrilled at the serious approach my clients take to my direction, ideas and help.
 However, once in a while, a contractor will hire me, and then buck and fight against every suggestion or bit of advice I bring.
-Unfortunately, the way that’s resolved, is to tactfully tell them it’s not a good fit, and fire them as clients.
-I don’t want the negative reputation, and they obviously don’t want my advice.
+Unfortunately, the way that’s resolved, is to tactfully tell them it’s not a good fit and fire them as clients.
+I don’t want a negative reputation, and they obviously don’t want my advice.